 - 1. Communicate our assets, activities, impacts, and plans via the web, annual reports, newsletters, and other publications - a.
 Coordinate with University Relations and divisional communications teams to create and disseminate stories and research impact - 2.
-Leverage new tools to collect, archive, analyze, and display international activity - a.
-Collect data on faculty connections through GlobalConnect - b.
-Develop GlobalConnect as a campus resource and promote its utilization by faculty
+Leverage innovative tools to collect, archive, analyze, and display international activity - a.
+Explore and identify a systematic way to collect data on faculty activities and connections abroad - b.
+Develop a campus resource web page to display international activity and promote its utilization by faculty